obreitwi/vim-sort-folds/README.md

 One use-case (demonstrated above and the original motivation for this plugin) is to sort functions alphabetically after the fact.

+Furthermore, it is possible to sort based on a other lines than then first.

 ## Installation